pydanny/pydanny-v2/_posts/posts2019/my-markdown-code-snippet-tester.md

 description: Ensuring that code in my articles actually works.
 published: true
 slug: my-markdown-code-snippet-tester
+tags:
   - python
   - blog
 time_to_read: 5
 title: My Markdown Code Snippet Tester
 ---

 I've always wanted to run tests on my code snippets in my blog posts.
-Here's how I implemented it yesterday.
+Here's how I implemented it on a lazy sunday.

 # A Little Bit of History